bomonike/bomonike.github.io/aws-onboarding.md

    Since July 15, 2025, new AWS accounts are given just 6 months (182 days rather than a year) of free access to some AWS services.

-   Each new AWS account receives up to $200 in AWS Free Tier credits, for application towards eligible AWS services, such as AWS Amplify websites.
+   Each new AWS account receives up to $200 in AWS <a href="#FreeTier">Free Tier</a> credits, for application towards eligible AWS services, such as AWS Amplify websites.
 All Free Tier credits must be used within 12 months of your account creation date.
    See <a target="_blank" href="https://aws.amazon.com/free/">https://aws.amazon.com/free/</a>
    <a target="_blank" href="https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier.html">https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier.html</a>